C. H. B. Kitchin: Biography

-He was best known for his four mystery novels featuring the sleuth Malcolm Warren (Death of My Aunt, Crime at Christmas, Death of His Uncle, and The Cornish Fox), but his other novels were also highly regarded, especially by other writers.
-His best-known novels are The Auction Sale, Streamers Waving, and Mr. Balcony.
+Kitchin’s final novel, “A Short Walk In Williams Park” was published posthumously in 1971.

+He is best known for his four detective stories featuring amateur sleuth Malcolm Warren, a stockbroker like Kitchin.
+However he also wrote and published eleven other novels in a career spanning forty years.
+These were critically acclaimed but never popular, and Kitchin was perennially disappointed by the sales of these more serious, literary works.

 He was one of Francis King's two mentors, the other being J. R. Ackerley.
-His other works include The Book of Life, Ten Pollitt Place and Jumping Joan.
 Five of his novels with gay themes—The Sensitive One, Birthday Party, Ten Pollitt Place, The Book of Life, and A Short Walk in Williams Park—have been reprinted by Valancourt Books.